FlowHero/WebSecurityTools/README.md

 # WebSecurityTools

-A list of tools that i use in pentesting and bug bounty
+A list of some tools that i use in pentesting and bug bounty